 8. Disease or Parasite

-Not keeping the frog enclosure impeccably clean, or not feeding your pet with verified meals from trusted sources, can unfortunately bring to parasites.
+Not keeping the frog enclosure impeccably clean, or not feeding your pet with verified meals from trusted sources, can, unfortunately, bring to parasites.
 And, if such parasites are not noticed at an early stage (feces examination), they can often bring to stronger diseases which will eventually cause their death.

 There are several types of parasites- and bacteria-caused diseases among frogs.
 Some of the most common are bloating diseases and skin problems.

-If you notice that your pet frog has either ulcers or spots across the body, or accumulations of water below the skin surface, you can almost be certain that it has died because of a parasite or bacteria infection.
+If you notice that your pet frog has either ulcers or spots across the body, or accumulations of water below the skin surface, you can almost be certain that it has died because of a parasite or bacterial infection.

 9. Old Age